 Make Cunning Dental Group your first stop in dealing with bad breath.

 Do you have bad breath?
-We can help you eliminate bad breath.
+We can help!

-Poor oral hygiene is the most common cause of bad breath, also referred to as halitosis.
-If small particles of food are left in the mouth, as it breaks down bacteria can produce sulfur compounds.
+Poor oral hygiene, also referred to as halitosis, is the most common cause of bad breath.
+If small particles of food are left in the mouth, bacteria can produce sulfur compounds as the food is broken down.
 The best treatment for bad breath is regular brushing, flossing, and keeping the mouth hydrated to reduce odors.
 Brushing of the tongue is highly recommended to reduce bad breath.
 Cunning Dental Group recommends regular hygiene treatments with our top hygienists so we can make sure your teeth are clean and beautiful and so you have fresh breath.

 Bacteria The Main Cause of Bad Breath